- 2mm hex key (if clearing the fiber Bowden tube)

 - Once the nozzle is hot, pull the filament from the Bowden tube.

-Note: The tip of the filament that was in the print head may be hot.
+Note: The tip of the filament that was within the print head may be hot.

 - Once the fragment of filament has been removed, reattach the Bowden tube to the extruder.